Business Exit Checklist — Interactive 5-Phase Roadmap

 Why this phase matters

-Sellers who don't get a professional valuation consistently overprice by 20–40%.
-Overpricing is the #1 reason businesses don't sell.
-The valuation also reveals your income gap — the difference between what you need from the sale and what the market will likely pay.
-Understanding this gap early gives you time to improve the business or adjust your exit timeline.
+Sellers who skip a formal valuation consistently overprice by 20–40% — the #1 reason businesses don't sell.
+The valuation also defines your income gap: the difference between what you need from the sale and what the market will actually pay.
+Understanding that number early gives you time to close the gap or adjust your timeline.

 2